DurgeshGowda-HB/smart-agrospray-ai-iot/README.md

 These improvements can make the system more scalable and suitable for large-scale agricultural deployments.

+## 📝 Conclusion

+Smart AgroSpray demonstrates how artificial intelligence and IoT technologies can be combined to improve agricultural practices.

+By using a YOLO-based computer vision model for real-time tomato leaf disease detection and integrating it with an ESP8266-controlled spraying system, the project enables automated and targeted pesticide application.

+This approach helps:

+- Reduce chemical wastage
+- Minimize farmer exposure to pesticides
+- Improve crop health monitoring
+- Promote precision agriculture

+The system provides a foundation for developing intelligent farming solutions that can support sustainable agriculture in the future.

 ## 📚 Research Publication

 This project is published in: